 Bryan sports a 14:1 student-to-professor ratio, and an enrollment of 1,400 (including graduate and postgraduate students), making it a medium-to-small school.
 Students need not feel like a statistic.
 Tuition costs are as inexpensive as any on the list at $272 per credit hour.
 With normal fees and the low cost of living in the area, students can complete their education for about $23,000 per year, or roughly half the cost of Biola.
 Moreover, the school offers an extensive online program, as well as evening and weekend courses, for their adult and non-traditional students, and even offers a dual-credit program so high schoolers can earn credit while taking college-level courses in high school.

 Bryan is keeping pace with the changing profile of today’s students.
-Like many schools on the list, Bryan has regional accreditations and the conservative theological accreditations like ACSI and CCCU, but not the less conservative, and more widely recognized, accreditations like ATS and SACS, which have much looser theological guidelines.
-While this fact takes away from the school’s broader academic “prestige,” it can speak positively about the school’s theological integrity.
+Like many schools on this list, Bryan has regional accreditations, as well as conservative theological accreditations like ACSI and CCCU.
+Among the less conservative—and more widely recognized—accreditations with looser theological guidelines, Bryan is recognized by SACS but not ATS.
+While this fact perhaps takes away a little bit from the school’s broader academic “prestige,” it speaks positively about the school’s theological integrity.
 Still, students should be aware of that trade-off.

 6. Bible-Based Conservative Economics: Grove City College (Grove City, PA)